Prospective Teacher Candidates

 HOW DO I BECOME A TEACHER AND BEGIN TO CHANGE THE WORLD??

-NOTE: Students cannot declare an Education major or enroll in junior level EDU courses if they have not formally been admitted by the Teacher Education Committee. *Please see the APPLYING tab at left for information on application requirements.
+NOTE: The deadline for declaring your major is February of the Sophomore year - this can be done earlier but students cannot declare an Elementary Education major or enroll in junior level EDU courses if they have not formally been admitted by the Teacher Education Committee.
+We strongly encourage students to apply to the program as early as possible! *Please see the APPLYING tab at left for information on application requirements.

 EDU 172 (Exploring the Arts) Required for Elementary Education majors who have not had EDU 171 or EDU 216.
 Not required for Secondary Certification.

 Satisfies the W1 ACE and partially satisfies the LA CCR